Graph Laplacian for Image Anomaly Detection: Experiments

 \subsection{Application to 3D volumes: tumor segmentation in PET sequences}

-\gls{pet} data are volumetric medical images that are usually employed to locate the tumoral area for proper oncological treatment, e.g. by means of radio therapy.
-From a \gls{pet} scan, one or more 3D images can be produced where the intensity of a voxel represents local concentration of the tracer during the time window of the scan.
+\gls{pet} data are volumetric medical images that are usually employed to locate the tumoral area for proper oncological treatment, \eg{} by means of radiotherapy.
+From a \gls{pet} scan, one or more 3D images can be produced where the intensity of a voxel represents the local concentration of the tracer during the time window of the scan.
 In particular, \gls{fdg} is used to detect tissue metabolic activity by virtue of the glucose uptake.

 During normal cell replication, mutations in the DNA can occur and lead to the birth of cancer cells.
 By their nature, these cells lack the ability to stop their multiplication, raising cell density in their region and causing insufficient blood supply.
 The resulting deficiency in oxygen (hypoxia) forces these cells to rely mostly on their anaerobic metabolism, \ie{} glycolysis~\cite{halperin_principles_2008}.
-For this reason, glycolysis is an excellent marker for detecting cancer cells; \gls{fdg} ---in which the tracer's concentration indicates the glucose uptake in the imaged area---turns out to be a suitable tool for recognizing tumors, metastasis and lymph nodes all at once~\cite{garber_energy_2004}.
+For this reason, glycolysis is an excellent marker for detecting cancer cells; \gls{fdg} ---in which the tracer's concentration indicates the glucose uptake in the imaged area---turns out to be a suitable tool for recognizing tumors, metastases, and lymph nodes all at once~\cite{garber_energy_2004}.
 It follows that proper segmentation of tumors in medical images is crucial as oncological treatment plans rely on precise information on the tumoral region to be effective~\cite{halperin_principles_2008}.
-Manual segmentation by medical staff has been proven to be subjective, inaccurate and time consuming~\cite{wong_segmentation_2002}; for this reason, the need for automatic methods for tumor region segmentation is on the rise. \Gls{pet} images carry information about cells metabolism and are therefore suitable for this task; however, \gls{pet} segmentation is still an open problem mainly because of limited image resolution and strong presence of acquisition noise~\cite{zaidi_comparative_2012}.
+Manual segmentation by medical staff has been proven to be subjective, inaccurate, and time-consuming~\cite{wong_segmentation_2002}; for this reason, the need for automatic methods for tumor region segmentation is on the rise. \Gls{pet} images carry information about cells metabolism and are therefore suitable for this task; however, \gls{pet} segmentation is still an open problem mainly because of limited image resolution and strong presence of acquisition noise~\cite{zaidi_comparative_2012}.